diego-schivo/janilla-conduit/README.md

 ```shell
 mvn compile exec:java -pl testing
 ```

+or launch the testing project from the IDE.

 Then navigate to `http://localhost:8080/`, select some tests and click Run, then wait for test color to change to either green (test succeeded) or red (test failed).